am1macdonald/battleship_old/README.md

 # Battleship Browser Game
-Thanks for checking out my take on the brtual game of naval warfare, 'Battleship'.
+Thanks for checking out my take on the brutal game of naval warfare, 'Battleship'.
 ## About
 This project was completed as part of the ["Odin Project"](https://www.theodinproject.com/) curriculum.